 Ice floats because it is less dense than water: if you weigh a cube of ice, and weigh exactly the same volume of water, the ice will weigh a little bit less.
-But you can make ice sink by putting it in a liquid that less dense than water.
+But you can make ice sink by putting it in a liquid that is less dense than water.
 Here are some fun experiments with density.

 Experiment 1: Layered Liquids

-You will need:
+You will need:clear plastic cups

 newspapers (to contain spills)